Adam Carolla: Cancel culture

-Carolla said, "If you meet anyone over 45, they'll tell you they got paddled, they got swatted, the teacher would smack them with a ruler. … Paddling a kid sounds pretty outrageous in 2020 and nobody would stand for it. ...
+Carolla said, "If you meet anyone over 45, they'll tell you they got paddled, they got swatted, the teacher would smack them with a ruler. ...
+Paddling a kid sounds pretty outrageous in 2020 and nobody would stand for it. ...
 But the people who engaged in it at the time when it was common practice or had a context, we don't need to build a time machine so we can cancel-culture them".
 In an interview with Tucker Carlson, Carolla said that cancel culture is "destroying free speech and killing comedy."

 Personal life

 On September 28, 2002, Carolla married Lynette Paradise.
 The couple's twins Natalia and Santino "Sonny" Richard Carolla were born June 7, 2006.
 Carolla announced in May 2021 that he and Lynette were divorcing after 19 years.
 He currently lives in La Cañada Flintridge, California.

 Carolla was a part owner of Amalfi, an Italian restaurant in Los Angeles, saying, "I own about two percent of it, but I've never seen a penny."

 Carolla won the 2013 Pro/Celebrity Race as a professional and the 2012 Pro/Celebrity Race at the Toyota Grand Prix of Long Beach as an amateur.
 The 2012 race was run on April 14, 2012, and was broadcast on Speed TV.
 Carolla has previously participated in the race in 2010 and 2003.
 He finished ninth among 19 racers (fifth among the ten celebrities) in 2010 despite being regarded as a pre-race favorite.
 He is also a serious automobile collector with over 20 cars.
 His collection includes several Lamborghinis from the 1960s and early 1970s, including two Miuras (of 764 examples ever produced), one of which he has loaned to the Petersen Automotive Museum in Los Angeles, two 400GT 2+2s (of 247 units produced) and a 1965 350GT (one of 135 built).
 At least one Ferrari, an Aston Martin, and several vintage race cars round out the collection.
+In 2024, Carolla and his car collection were featured on an episode of Pawn Stars, in which he initially intended to sell a British 1972 Ford Escort race car owned and driven by Paul Newman to show host Rick Harrison for $250,000, but changed his mind after learning that the car was valued at up to $300,000.

 Honors

-Carolla and Pinsky received a Sexual Health in Entertainment (SHINE) Award from The Media Project in 2000 for "incorporating accurate and honest portrayals of sexuality" in the talk show category for Loveline.
+Carolla and Drew Pinsky received a Sexual Health in Entertainment (SHINE) Award from The Media Project in 2000 for "incorporating accurate and honest portrayals of sexuality" in the talk show category for Loveline.

 Asteroid (4535) Adamcarolla is named in his honor.

+He was given a star on the Hollywood Walk of Fame for radio in 2025.